 More complex apps offer richer functionality.
 This may include the ability to load start lists into the app before the race, so you can tap bib numbers on your screen to record times in a single tap instead of having to enter bib numbers manually.
 Quite a few apps will also upload live results for you as soon as you have them and some will even integrate with your existing RFID or NFC chip systems (we'll look at NFC chips in a moment).

 There are a number of apps out there, both free and paid, than can help simplify the task of timing participants in your race.
 Below we list some of the most popular.

 Webscorer PRO is a subscription-based premium race timing app available on iOS and Android that integrates with Webscorer's registrations and results management platform.
-Webscorer includes support for NFC chips, as well as a RFID chip reader should you want to use it with your existing RFID chips.
+Webscorer is being used by thousands of race organizers worldwide, and includes support for NFC chips, as well as a RFID chip reader should you want to use it with your existing RFID chips.